-Immediately contact your doctor or the Australian Poisons Information Centre (13 11 26) for advice, or go to the Accident and Emergency department at your nearest hospital, if you think that you or anyone else may have taken too many Lamotrigine GH tablets.
+Immediately contact your doctor or the Australian Poisons Information Centre (13 11 26) for advice, or go to Accident or Emergency department at your nearest hospital, if you think that you or anyone else may have taken too many Sandoz Lamotrigine tablets.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.